 - Hunterston B has around 500 staff and 250 contractors working on site and an annual wage bill of £40m.
 The station contributes £54m to the North Ayrshire area each year.

 - All seven of the UK’s AGR reactors have graphite cores.
 EDF has invested more than £200million over the past seven years in to understand how this graphite will change over time and provide assurance of its safety in both normal and extreme circumstances.
-You can find out more about graphite here.
+Find out more about graphite.
 Information is also available on the ONR website.

 - Decisions on end of generation dates for EDF’s nuclear power stations in the UK are independent of the regulator or government and are taken by EDF’s licensee board following recommendations from EDF Energy Nuclear Generation Limited’s Executive.
 They are then endorsed by relevant senior Boards and, if needed, shareholders.
 To comply with market regulations, once agreed, any change to forecast generation dates must be promptly published on the REMIT transparency website operated by Elexon, and will also be published on EDF’s transparency website.
 The decision on the change of end of generation date for Hunterston B was taken following a series of EDF executive, board and shareholders meetings on 27th August 2020.